Moliki-Salman/dashboard-zoo-cologne-challenge/TASKS.md

 Please fix the two above problems and outline what was necessarry to do so.

 // Your solution
+- For the missing `Name` column, I did 3 modification, they are:
+    - Included the header line <th>Name</th> to line 21 in ```/components/TheAnimalTable.vue```.
+    - Included the name property in the v-for loop of the array in line 28.
+    - Included  the result from the loop <td>{{ name }}</td> in line 31.
+- For the sorting, I modified the sort() function to sort by name instead of by weight.
+- Finally, I imported the calculateAgeInYears() function  from utils  and then called it with the birthdate argument to ensure the Age entry is displayed correctly.

 ### Task 6: UI Feature 1